By Kelly Stewart

 - Resources: Significant IT involvement in matters such as budget spend, consolidation, and sourcing approved vendors

-Preclinical Stage: What’s at Stake
+Preclinical Development: What’s at Stake

 “The stakes are high at the preclinical stage because this is when drug candidates are initially examined for safety and efficacy before clinical trials.”